pnts/methodandmatter/source/words-make-worlds/the-surprising-power-of-awe.html.md

 The warm light from the living room spilled down the hill, its meniscus stopping short of where I lay sprawled.
 We had been learning about space at school (Jupiter was my favorite planet) and I knew that each point of light dotting the sky was incredibly far away.

-So far away that what I was looking at might not even be there any longer, the distance between us like a time machine turning the clock back a millennia.
+So far away that what I was looking at might not be there any longer, the distance between us like a time machine turning the clock back a millennia.
 I had the sudden realization I was looking into the past.

 Everything inverted.